Sienci-Labs/Resources/superlongboard/slb-manual.md

 - **A laser**
 - More advanced VFDs using the RS485 output

 The laser isn't set as the default for safety reasons, but further down is information on how to switch it to be the default, if you use it often.
-In any case, the laser must be set as the Default Spindle, Spindle 2 or Spindle 3, in order to activate it later.
+In any case, the laser must be set as the **Default Spindle, Spindle 2 or Spindle 3**, in order to activate it later.

-1. Go to Spindle/Laser settings in Config.
+1. On gSender, go to Spindle/Laser settings in Config.

 1. Select the laser option in either the Default Spindle, Spindle 2 or Spindle 3.